andres-holguin/swe-gllaw-client-portal/README.md

+# Make sure you create a branch for your commits!
+DO NOT COMMIT TO MASTER, YOU WILL HAVE A BAD TIME.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Instructions used to [add TypeScript to the project](https://create-react-app.dev/docs/adding-typescript/).
 Additional resources on using TypeScript on that page.